 Vision for Trustworthy Clinical Ecosystems:

-By co-designing hybrid AI architectures with privacy-aware explanation frameworks and grounding these systems in transparent governance, we can build clinical data ecosystems that are not only compliant but genuinely trustworthy.
-Such systems advance collective medical knowledge while steadfastly protecting the individuals who make that knowledge possible.
+By co-designing hybrid architectures with privacy-aware explanation frameworks and transparent governance, we can build systems that are not only compliant but genuinely trustworthy — advancing medical knowledge while protecting individuals.

 References

-Williamson, S. M., and Prybutok, V. (2024).
-Balancing Privacy and Progress: A Review of Privacy Challenges, Systemic Oversight, and Patient Perceptions in AI-Driven Healthcare.
+Williamson, S. M., & Prybutok, V. (2024).
+Balancing Privacy and Progress in AI-Driven Healthcare.
 Applied Sciences.

-Malin, B., Karp, D., and Scheuermann, R. H. (2010).
-Technical and Policy Approaches to Balancing Patient Privacy and Data Sharing in Clinical and Translational Research.
-Journal of Investigative Medicine.
+Malin, B., et al. (2010).
+Technical and Policy Approaches to Balancing Patient Privacy and Data Sharing.

-For my related work on hybrid AI and trustworthy systems, please see my research papers and blog at https://farjana-yesmin.github.io.
+For related work on hybrid AI and trustworthy systems, see my research at farjana-yesmin.github.io.